Vaithiyanathant/VISION-SENSE-KYN-HACKATHON/README.md

 - **JavaScript**: For implementing core functionalities and enhancing interactivity.
 - **Node.js**: For server-side processing and APIs.
 - **BERT & R-CNN**: For text and image/video analysis.
+- **YOLOv11**: State-of-the-art object detection model optimized for real-time image and video analysis with high accuracy and efficiency.
 - **Vercel**: Deployment and hosting with a focus on speed and simplicity.
 - **Vite**: For fast and efficient development.
 Vite's blazing fast build tool offers a smooth development experience with minimal configuration.